elfhosted/elfhosted.com/docs/how-to/get-started.md

 ## First steps

-### Choose your first app(s)
+### Create your account, get your $10 ElfBuckz

-See the "elf-abetically sorted" list of [apps](/apps/), and subscribe to one or more apps from the [store][store].

-### Choose a username

-On checkout, you'll be asked to verify your email address, and create an account.
+Register your account at https://store.elfhosted.com/my-account/.
+Enter your username in lower-case (*the store will tell you if your username is invalid, but not why! :man_facepalming:*)

 The username that you use will define the URLs your apps will appear at, so user "johnwick" will end up with [Plex][plex] at `https://johnwick-plex.elfhosted.com`.

 !!! tip
     Choose a sensible username, it can't be changed later. (*`ilikebigbutts007.elfhosted.com` won't be so funny when you invite Grandma :older_woman: to your [Plex][plex] server!*)

+Once you've logged into your account, you'll note that your [ElfBuckz balance](https://store.elfhosted.com/my-account/account-funds/) is at $10.

+Time to spend those free ElfBuckz!

+### Choose your first app(s)

+See the "elf-abetically sorted" list of [apps](/apps/), and subscribe to one or more apps from the [store][store].

 ### Explore your dashboard

-After purchase, you'll receive email confirmation of your order, and your apps will be available at `https://<your username>.elfhosted.com`.
+After a subscription purchase, you'll receive email confirmation of your order, and your apps will be available at `https://<your username>.elfhosted.com`.
 Log in, look around.

 Take note of the built-in apps, including: